 Tip No. 5: Focus on increasing your wages

 Finding a job with higher wages isn’t always simple — especially when you’re working a full-time minimum wage job with inflexible hours, which can make your job search even harder.
-However, it’s worth looking into all your possible options to increase your income.
+The high unemployment rates because of the economic impact of COVID-19 doesn’t make things any easier either.
+However, it’s worth looking into all your possible options, including part-time jobs to increase your income.

 “Saving money is great, but when you are making minimum wage there are only so many ways to cut costs,” Outar says.
 “You need to find ways to make more money — ask for a raise at your job, get a new job, or take on some gigs for more income.”

 Is a minimum wage rate increase in our future?